bcrms/packages/README.md

 ### Deploy a package

-In order to deploy a package to the Marizma org, first commit the update to this repository.
+In order to deploy a package to the bcrms org, first commit the update to this repository.

 ```
 cd PACKAGE_FOLDER